The Tomorrow Show: Saturday Night Live and Dan Aykroyd's impersonation of Snyder

 With a cult following on Tomorrow, strong evening news numbers on NBC’s flagship affiliate in New York, and now the popular impersonation being seen by millions further increasing his prominence, Snyder was beginning to get a lot of press attention through the lens of speculation about his future on NBC.
 Possible career paths such as succeeding Johnny Carson on the Tonight Show, going straight to Today, or replacing John Chancellor on NBC Nightly News were regularly bandied about in the American national press.
 Though recognizing that being the basis for a popular sendup on SNL helped make a number of viewers aware of Snyder and Tomorrow, some observers were of the opinion that, in retrospect, the launch of SNL (particularly its rapid success with younger viewers, where Tomorrow often struggled) was, in many ways, also the beginning of the end for Tomorrow.
 Though being content with Tomorrow's overall viewership numbers, in the wake of SNLs successful launch, NBC brass suddenly also began looking for Snyder to attract more of the coveted 18-to-34-year-old demographic.
 This overall desire on the network's part would soon lead to Tomorrow being gradually infused with more entertainment elements.

 A testament to its popularity, after Aykroyd's departure from SNL in 1979, the Snyder impersonation would be taken over by incoming cast member Harry Shearer.
-Incidentally, Shearer had been impersonating Snyder years before he ever got to SNL as member of The Credibility Gap radio comedy troupe in Los Angeles; Snyder, who was made aware of Shearer's impression of him in 1975, even invited the group to tape a five-minute video segment—featuring Shearer as Snyder interviewing two CIA operatives played by David Lander and Michael McKean—that got shown on Tomorrow in 1975, a full year before Aykroyd debut his Snyder impression on SNL.
+Incidentally, Shearer had been impersonating Snyder years before he ever got to SNL as member of The Credibility Gap radio comedy troupe in Los Angeles; Snyder, who was made aware of Shearer's impression of him in 1975, even invited the group to tape a five-minute video segment—featuring Shearer as Snyder interviewing two CIA operatives played by David Lander and Michael McKean—that got shown on Tomorrow in 1975, a full year before Aykroyd debuted his Snyder impression on SNL.
 Due to being on the show for only a season, Shearer would end up doing the impression on SNL only once, in February 1980.
 An impression of Snyder was also done on SCTV by Dave Thomas in December 1980.
 Back on SNL, when Shearer left, the Snyder impression was taken over by Joe Piscopo who would end up doing it seven times from late 1981 until February 1984, well beyond Tomorrows cancellation.

 Furthermore, Snyder was the inspiration for the cartoon "Tom Morrow", which appeared in Playboy in the late 1970s.